 An order by a Tribunal Member is legally binding.
-If an order for payment of money is not complied with, it can be enforced in the Magistrates' Court.
+If an order for payment of money is not complied with, it can be enforced by bringing separate enforcement proceedings in the Magistrates' Court.

-An order by the Magistrate is legally binding.
-If a party does not pay in accordance with the Magistrate's order, the order can be enforced in the Magistrates' Court.
+An order by a Magistrate is legally binding.
+If a party does not pay in accordance with the Magistrate's order, the order can be enforced by bringing separate enforcement proceedings in the Magistrates' Court.